 A Long List of potential High Impact Winter Schemes was compiled with input from system partners.
-Following this a multiagency System Winter Planning Workshop was undertaken on 2 September to review these schemes and refine and prioritise this down to a Short List of High Impact winter schemes.
+Following this a multiagency System Winter Planning Workshop was undertaken on 2 September to review these schemes and refine and prioritise this dow prace hart List of High Impact winter schemes.